Reading Time: 25 minutes

 How Artists & Designers Can Best Leverage the Use of Black & White

 In art and design, using black and white can be a powerful tool for creating an impactful visual that resonates with viewers.
-Artists and designers can create a dramatic effect by contrasting these two colours to highlight specific aspects of their designs.
+Artists and designers can create a dramatic effect by contrasting these two shades to highlight specific aspects of their designs.

 Using black and white can also help to simplify a design, allowing the artist or designer to focus on the message they are attempting to communicate.